 - FUSE hands-free link system with Bluetooth and USB port.

-You can find a few more ideas on things for couples to do in Northern California, and of course, make a few of your own adventures.
 San Francisco is a beautiful city with gorgeous mountain views, good foodie spots for days, history, culture, and some of the best places to have a wonderful, romantic getaway with your significant other!

 So, start planning your trip today, and be sure to pin these ideas to your Pinterest board for later!